pamlu-writer/LAMP/docs/Ansible-WordPress-Install_edits.md

 ## Prerequisites

 To install WordPress with the WooCommerce plugin, you must prepare your system environment as follows:
-- Deploy a LAMP stack (the Controller VM will be created that will host the WordPress with WooCommerce installation).
+- Deploy a LAMP stack to create the Controller VM that will host the WordPress with WooCommerce installation.
 To support the current installation, the LAMP stack must be running:
 	*	Ubuntu 16.04 LTS
 	*	Nginx web server 1.10.3
 	*	MySQL PaaS 5.6, 5.7 or 8.0 database server
 	*	PHP 7.2, 7.3, or 7.4

 - Make sure the Ansible VM is located in the same Azure resource group and region that hosts the Controller VM.

 ## Overview of the Installation Process
-- The installation process consists of the following high-level procedures:
+The installation process consists of the following high-level procedures:
 * Enable Password Authentication on the Controller VM
 * Deploy the Ansible VM
 * Install WordPress with WooCommerce on the Controller VM

 ### Enable Password Authentication on the Controller VM
-Enabling password authentication allows you to obtain the Controller VM credentials and copying SSH keys that you will need to deploy the Ansible VM later in the installation process.
+Enabling password authentication allows you to obtain the Controller VM credentials and copy the SSH keys that you will need to deploy the Ansible VM later in the installation process.

-- Login to the Controller VM and navigate to the /home/azureadmin(user)/ directory, where azureadmin(user) represents the username of the Azure admin account.
+1. Login to the Controller VM and navigate to the /home/*azureadmin(user)*/ directory, where *azureadmin(user)* represents the username of the Azure admin account.
-- Run the following commands to enable password authentication.
+2. Run the following commands to enable password authentication.

 ```
 sudo sed -i "s~PasswordAuthentication no~PasswordAuthentication yes~" /etc/ssh/sshd_config